cachedout/salt/doc/topics/jobs/schedule.rst

     running on the master the functions reference runner functions, when running on the minion the functions specify execution functions.

+    A message such as 'Unavailable function: ...' may be logged if a function is specified that does not correspond to the role of the system.
+For example, 'test.ping' is only available on a minion because it is an execution function while the 'manage.up' runner is only available for scheduling on a salt master.

 Specify ``maxrunning`` to ensure that there are no more than N copies of a particular routine running.
 Use this for jobs that may be long-running and could step on each other or otherwise double execute.
 The default for